The-California-Tech/california-tech/content/2024/01/16/latinx-pronouns-language.md

   - categories
   - recent
 summary: >-
     You have probably heard the term _latinx_.
 You may have even used it before.
 And if you’re a friend of mine, you’ve probably heard me complain about it.
-Designed as a more inclusive and gender-neutral alternative to _latino/latina_, many members of the community it sets out to describe (myself included) have problems with it.
 ---